-Luis Ruiz, BFA, Computer Animation (3D), Savannah College of Art and Design.
+Luis Ruiz, BFA Computer Animation (3D), Savannah College of Art and Design.
 Mr. Ruiz has worked in the multimedia industry for over ten years.
 TV production work includes the History Channel, A&E, MTV, VH1, and Comedy Central.
 He has created background animations for Madonna, Christina Aguilera, Ricky Martin and others.

 A recent product designer for Mattel Toys, Mr. Ruiz has also done freelance work for Spinmaster, Yahoo, Nintendo of America, and Thomson Reuters.
+Lecturer, Otis College of Art and Design.